2022–23 Red Star Belgrade season: July

 Red Star started their season in Serbian SuperLiga with a 4–0 home win against Radnički Niš in which five players made their debuts for the team.
 Kangwa and Bukari, who both arrived in the club during this season's summer transfer window, were both starters in this game and they managed to score one goal each.
 In the second half Leković, Lučić and Mustapha, who were all promoted from the youth squad at the start of this season, also made their debuts after they came in as a substitutes.
 In a third round 2–1 win against Mladost Lučani another two arrivals made their debut for the team.
 Both Stefan Mitrović and Aleksandar Pešić came in as a subs in the second half with Mitrović also scoring one goal.
 Lastly, in fourth round 6–0 win against Radnik Nemanja Milunović made his debut just a day after arriving at the club.
 In total Red Star played four league games during the July, winning all four of them and finishing at the top of the league by the end of the month.

 On 13 July three more players from previous season left the club.
 Contracts were terminated with Italian defender Cristiano Piccini who arrived at the Red Star just six months prior and with French midfielder Axel Bakayoko who was part of the team for year and a half.
 Additionally, Serbian midfielder Petar Stanić also left the club on a six-month loan to the Serbian side Spartak Subotica.

 On 18 July the club announced a new signing, Serbian under–21 international midfielder Stefan Mitrović who arrived from the Radnički Niš for a fee reported at €500,000.
-He signed four-years-long contract until summer of 2026.
+He signed four-year-long contract until summer of 2026.

 On 20 July Red Star brought back Serbian striker Aleksandar Pešić.
-He arrived from Turkish side Fatih Karagümrük for an estimated fee of €800,000 and signed three-years-long contract until summer of 2025.
+He arrived from Turkish side Fatih Karagümrük for an estimated fee of €800,000 and signed three-year-long contract until summer of 2025.
 Previously he played for the Red Star during the 2017–18 season during which he was league top scorer and won Serbian SuperLiga Player of the season award.

 On 22 July Dutch forward Richairo Živković left the club on a free transfer after one season in which he played 14 games for the club and scored one goal.
 He later joined Dutch side Emmen.

 On 27 July Canadian international goalkeeper and club's captain Milan Borjan extended his contract until summer of 2026.
 He joined the club in 2017 and won five consecutive Serbian SuperLiga titles and two Serbian Cup titles since then.

 On 28 July another former player returned to the Red Star - Serbian defender Nemanja Milunović rejoined the club after spending one season at Turkish side Alanyaspor.
 Milunović signed two-years contract with the club.